jeckman/wpbook/README.txt

    (Facebook does not allow access to the user's email address, so you can really only ask users to provide one, not prefill it automatically).

+   The "Give WPBook credit" option adds a line at the bottom of your Facebook application pages which says "This Facebook application powered by the WPBook plugin for Wordpress" - I'd love it if you would leave this enabled but it is not required.

    The "Share this post" links can also be enabled or disabled.
 If they are enabled, they will allow the user to "share" your blog posts using the built in Facebook Share mechanism, including sending a message to friends or posting in their profile.

-   The "Give WPBook credit" option adds a line at the bottom of your Facebook application pages which says "This Facebook application powered by the WPBook plugin for Wordpress" - I'd love it if you would leave this enabled but it is not required.

-5. If you wish to enable users to add your blog application to Facebook Pages, not just individual user profiles, get the default FBML by visiting the settings page inside Wordpress (Dashboard->Settings->WPBook) and enter the provided FBML in the appropriate place (default FBML) in the Facebook Application Setting ppage, using the Facebook Developer Application.

-   Note that this currently has to be entered in two places: in the "User Profiles" tab AND in the "Pages" tab.
-Not sure why.
+   The "Enable 'view post at external site' link" enables a link to each blog post at your full blog url (outside Facebook).
+This is useful to get folks going to your blog outside Facebook, to see it full size/theme etc.

+   The "Link position for share button and external link button" option determines where, within each post, those two links will appear - either at the top of the post (before the post content) or at the bottom of the post (after the post content).

+   "Enable Facebook users to add your app to their profile" will show an "Add to Profile" button for users viewing the app inside Facebook - this lets them choose to add the application to their profile.

+5. To add the application to "Pages" not just "Profiles" - see the instructions linked to from the "settings" page for the plugin.

 == Frequently Asked Questions ==

 = How do I edit the way my Facebook Application (mirrored blog) looks? =